FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 **Instructional Comments for the SUBMERGE_FACTOR.DAT FILE**

-1. When the tailwater water approaches the headwater surface elevation and the

-headwater depth/tailwater depth approaches 1, then the submergence factor is change is
+1. When the tailwater water approaches the headwater surface elevation and the headwater depth/tailwater depth approaches 1, then the submergence factor is change is

        HSUBFACTOR = HSUBFACTOR - 0.01 \* SUBM_ADJ

        or

        HSUBFACTOR = HSUBFACTOR + 0.015 \* SUBM_ADJ

 2. The submergence factor for hydraulic structures is not a DOT table but rather it adjusts on the fly during runtime.
    This is not new.
 What is new is SUBM\_ ADJ.
 If SUBM_ADJ = 1.0, there is no change from the existing method.
    If a SUBMERGE_FACTOR only has

        1811 1.0

        1862 1.0

     Then an output file is written: HYDRAULIC STRUCTURE SUBFACTORS.
     OUT with only the listed cells and subfactor data including discharge but no subfactor acceleration.
     This gives the user the following choices:

-   1. No changes at all without the SUBMERGE_FACTOR.DAT file.
+       i.
+No changes at all without the SUBMERGE_FACTOR.DAT file.
 Every- thing is exactly the way it is now.

-   2. Write out the subfactor changes for only the specified cells in the data file.
+       ii.
+Write out the subfactor changes for only the specified cells in the data file.
 No acceleration if SUBM_ADJ = 1.0.

-   3. Write out the subfactor changes and use the acceleration to increase the rate of change in the subfactor SUBM_ADJ > 1.0 or decrease the rate of
+       iii.
+Write out the subfactor changes and use the acceleration to increase the rate of change in the subfactor SUBM_ADJ > 1.0 or decrease the rate of
             change: SUBM_ADJ < 1.0.

 FILE: STREET.DAT
 ~~~~~~~~~~~~~~~~